weitblick/lowmark/README.md

 content/              → Page content in Markdown format └── index.md        → Homepage

+local/                → Scripts for the local preview mode (optional) ├── livereload.js   → reload on change
+  ├── livereload.php  → get filetime and return it to livereload.js
-livereload/           → Scripts for the local preview mode (optional) lowmark/              → Core logic of the site generator ├── components.php      → Additional features
+  └── router.php      → Entry point for the local PHP preview server

+lowmark/                  → Core logic of the site generator ├── components.php      → Additional features
   ├── config.php          → Base configuration (must be customized!)
   ├── core.php            → Get markdown file and render it to HTML